Initial Diagnostic Evaluation: Autism Diagnostic Support

 Where are IDEs performed?

-IDEs are offered in select states via telehealth and in-clinic.
+IDEs are offered in select cities via telehealth and in-center.
 No matter the setting, our evaluations follow best practices for the evaluation of autism and include a developmental interview with the caregiver(s), direct assessment of the child, and incorporation of other sources of information, such as questionnaires or related records.

 Some families prefer an in-person evaluation.
-Action Behavior Centers offers in-person evaluations in select cities.
 This structured setting allows the psychologist to guide activities while observing the child’s responses directly.
 Parents are encouraged to take part in parts of the assessment and play an active role by completing parent-report measures.

 Does insurance cover an IDE?